 And if you’re in a place with wild weather swings – you can even overlap your seasonal wardrobes for 2-4 weeks.
 Simply have both summer and fall clothes out for the weeks when the temperatures see-saw.
 Finally put your summer dresses away when fall has decided to stay.
 (This also works if you want to start dressing for fall cozy vibes but the weather still says it’s summer.)

 But you don’t have to change your wardrobe with the seasons.
 Rotating your wardrobe consistently is a great way to refresh your style without having to buy anything new.
+Capsule wardrobes can also be a method of rotating your closet.

 Rotating your wardrobe is as simple as periodically cycling through your clothing.